 The proposal to establish under the Working Party on Pollution and Energy (GRPE) an informal working group (IWG) on Environmental and Propulsion Performance Requirements for L-category (EPPR) was initiated by the European Union (EU).
 A mandate to start the activities of the IWG on EPPR was endorsed by the WP.29 at its November 2012 session (ECE/TRANS/WP.29/1099).
 The Executive Committee of the 1998 Agreement (AC.3) on its forty-fifth session (10-13 November 2015) adopted ECE/TRANS/WP.29/2015/113 (ECE/TRANS/WP.29/AC.3/36/Rev.1) whereby the European Union proposed changes to the proposal to develop amendments to UN Global Technical Regulation No. 2 and new regulations on environmental and propulsion performance requirements for light vehicles (ECE/TRANS/WP.29/AC.3/36).
 It was based on informal document WP.29-166-20, distributed at the 166th session (ECE/TRANS/WP.29/1116, para.
 109).

-The mandate of the IWG on EPPR was extended until December 2020.
+The mandate of the IWG on EPPR was extended until December 2025 at the 81st session of GRPE to complete the development of UN-GTRs under the EPPR’s purview.

+Following the discontinuation of Japan of its Vice-Chairmanship in July 2021 and the retirement of the Chairman from the European Commission in August 2021, at its 84th session, GRPE endorsed the Kingdom of The Netherlands and the Republic of South Africa as ad-interim Co-Chairs until June 2022.
+Later, during the 86th session, GRPE endorsed a further six-months extension of the leadership team.

+Following the election of the same leadership team during the 55th session of EPPR, GRPE endorsed the representatives of The Netherlands and South Africa as Chair and Co-Chair of the IWG-EPPR at its 87th session (GRPE-87-23r1).

+As of May 2024, South Africa discontinued its Co-Chairmanship, thus leaving the representative of The Netherlands as the sole Chair, while a new IMMA representative was elected as Technical Secretary.